Prag8855/aab/content/tools/tax-calculator.md

 - **Tax class 5**
     If you are married, and you earn less than your spouse.
 If you are in tax class 5, your spouse is in tax class 3.
 - **Tax class 6**
     This is the tax class for a second job.
 If you don't have a tax ID, your employer might put you in tax class 6.
-You have no tax benefits, and you pay more income tax.
+You have no tax benefits, and you pay more salary tax.

 ## How to pay less taxes in Germany